NWChemEx/ParallelZone/docs/source/developer/design/logging.rst

    - We can have multiple logger instances.
 Each instance is configured for a specific scope (global vs. process-local).
+   - Thread-safety should avoid the need for a "thread-local" logger.

 3. Concurrency aware.